-This protein-rich wonder isn’t exactly the picture of health food in many circles – however for those sticking to low carb meals, it deserves a second look.
+This low carb wonder isn’t exactly the picture of health food in many circles—but for those of us sticking to low carb foods, carbs in cheese makes it worthy of a second look.

-But before you go out on a cheese bender, here’s everything you need to know about carbs in cheese and how it may or may not fit into your low carb routine – from portion size, calories, content, and more.
+But before you go on a cheese bender, here’s the breakdown on carbs in cheese and how it may or may not fit on your low carb food list.

 Use this table of contents to skip to the section you’re looking for:

 Generally speaking, there’re very few carbs in cheese.
 Some cheeses contain a lower carb content than other—use this list as your guide.
 The carb count for 1 oz of common cheeses are:

 - American Cheese: 2.4 grams of carbohydrates

 - Burrata Cheese: 0 grams of carbohydrates